Sabrina the Teenage Witch (1996 TV series): In other media

+Soundtrack

+On October 27, 1998, Geffen Records released a soundtrack for the series.
+The album features songs by contemporary pop artists such as Spice Girls, Backstreet Boys, and Britney Spears.
+It also features Melissa Joan Hart's cover of "One Way or Another" from the Season 2 episode "The Band Episode".
+The album was certified Gold by the RIAA in the United States, double Platinum in Canada, and has sold over 700,000 copies worldwide.

 Video games

 On June 11, 1999, Knowledge Adventure through Simon & Schuster Interactive and Havas Interactive officially announced the video games Sabrina the Teenage Witch: Spellbound, Sabrina the Teenage Witch: Brat Attack and Sabrina the Teenage Witch: Bundle of Magic for Macintosh and Microsoft Windows operating systems.

 On March 29, 2001, Knowledge Adventure through Simon & Schuster Interactive and Havas Interactive officially announced the video game Sabrina the Teenage Witch: A Twitch in Time! for the PlayStation game system.

-Multimedia

 Animated series

 An animated spin-off of the show, Sabrina: The Animated Series, started airing during the live action show's 4th season.
 The role of Sabrina was voiced by Hart's younger sister Emily Hart.
-Melissa Joan Hart voiced both aunts, Hilda and Zelda.
+Melissa Joan Hart voiced both aunts, Hilda and Zelda, and Nick Bakay reprises his role of Salem.
 This series was followed by a television film, Sabrina: Friends Forever, which in turn was followed by another series titled Sabrina's Secret Life.
-Neither Emily Hart nor Melissa Joan Hart returned for the television film or the follow up series.
+Neither Emily Hart nor Melissa Joan Hart returned for the television film or the follow-up series.
 An animated spin-off focusing on Salem the Cat was also slated to debut in the 2001-02 season before it was scrapped.

 A new animated spin-off was produced by Hub Network in 2013 called Sabrina: Secrets of a Teenage Witch.
 In this version, Sabrina (voiced by Ashley Tisdale) is a witch princess in training so that she can one day rule the other realm.